New Year, New Apps

 Monster Music has developed an app in which the youngest child can compose a song using movable monsters.
-Each monster represents a sound in a song and is placed in a “composition” area of the screen where it can be moved around to create a song with other monsters.
+Each monster represents a sound in a song and is placed in a composition area, where it can be moved around to create a song with other monsters.
 The app is simple enough for a 3-year-old to compose their own song.
 The playback shows the bar sliding across the screen and the monsters making their corresponding music as the song plays.
 Experimentation is at the heart of this app, and the app provides a place to save all the musical creations.
-Monster Music Pro is $2.99 , available for iPhone and iPad, and is appropriate for children ages 3-8.
+Monster Music Pro costs $2.99, is available for iPhone and iPad, and is appropriate for children ages 3-8.

 Jelly Band is the rock band stage for kids.
-Jelly Band uses monsters who appear in color and a black and white stage as the musical playground for kids.
-There are 2 different stage areas in which kids can create their own rock band.
+Jelly Band uses monsters who appear in color and a black-and-white stage as the musical playground for kids.
+There are two different stage areas in which kids can create their own rock band.
 The monsters play a wide variety of instruments from drums to electric guitar to flute.
 The main focus of the app is experimentation and creation of different combinations of sounds into a song.
 Songs can be replayed or mashed together to create a longer piece of music.
-The app is $1.99 and appropriate for children ages 4-8.
+The app costs $1.99 and is appropriate for children ages 4-8.

 This app focuses on teaching children about the orchestra.
-After a short introduction, a picture of a full orchestra is shown with several touch spots for children to select which area they would like to learn more about.
-After choosing an area or instrument, a diagram, picture, musical examples, connecting composers and a short paragraph that can be read aloud are all integrated into the interactive learning page.
+After a short introduction, a picture of a full orchestra is shown with several touch spots for children to select an area that they would like to learn more about.
+After choosing an area or instrument, the app goes to an interactive learning page, which contains a diagram, picture, musical examples, related composers, and a short paragraph that can be read aloud.
 There are 40 different pieces of music integrated into the app.
-The app is $4.99 and available for iPad only.
-My First Orchestra is appropriate for children ages 4-8.
+The app costs $4.99 and is available for iPad only.
+My First Orchestra App HD is appropriate for children ages 4-8.